Seychelles, also known as “The Paradise Isles,” have been some of the most beautiful islands I’ve been to so far.

 All beaches are public and free.
 While snorkeling tours might be expensive, if you have your own snorkeling gear or can rent it cheaply at your accommodation or local shop, you could just drive to any good snorkeling beach and snorkel equally beautiful coral reefs without the need of a tour.

-Other Sights And Activities You Must Not Miss
+Other Sights And Activities You Must Not Miss in Seychelles

 Go Bird Watching in Cousin Island – Just over a mile southwest of Praslin, Cousin Island, which is less than a mile in diameter, serves as a little reserve for over 300,000 birds.
 Admission is 500 SCR per person ($37).